bagisto/bagisto-docs/src/advanced/understanding-data-transfer.md

 | **Excel Legacy** | `.xls` | Legacy systems | Backward compatibility |
 | **XML** | `.xml` | Structured data | Hierarchical data, validation |

+The sources are `Webkul\DataTransfer\Helpers\Sources\{CSV,XLS,XLSX,XML}`, chosen by extension in `Import::getSource()`; the upload form accepts exactly those four extensions.
+Uploaded files, chunk state, downloaded images and error reports live on the local `private` disk, whatever the store's default disk is.

 ::: info File Size Recommendations
 - **CSV**: Best for files > 10MB or > 50,000 records
 - **Excel**: Ideal for files < 5MB with complex formatting
 - **XML**: Perfect for structured data with relationships
 :::

+### Product images

+The product importer can take images from three sources, chosen per import and stored as `Import::IMAGE_SOURCE_URL`, `IMAGE_SOURCE_UPLOAD` or `IMAGE_SOURCE_DIRECTORY`: `https://` links in the `images` column (fetched in the Images phase, with a same-host and private-address guard), a ZIP archive uploaded with the import, or a directory under `storage/app/import`.
+The choice is validated against the file, so a mismatch is reported instead of silently importing every product without images.
+A custom importer that carries images can reuse `Webkul\DataTransfer\Helpers\Importers\Concerns\DownloadsImages`.

 ## Conclusion